kiyoon/vimrc4ubuntu/README.md

 - Use \<C-\_\> to copy into the tmux buffer.
 You can paste using C-b \] (or commonly C-a \] depending on your setup.).

 ## Plugins
-- Select lines and press `<C-i>` to sort the lines.
+- Select lines and press `<C-i>` to sort the Python import lines.
-- :Isort to sort the entire file imports.
+- :Isort to sort the entire Python imports.
 - Alt + [ or ] to see next suggestions for Github Copilot.
 - [tpope/vim-commentary](https://github.com/tpope/vim-commentary)
 - [tpope/vim-surround](https://github.com/tpope/vim-surround)